RednibCoding/basm/README.md

   - [ ] design an instruction set for our VM
   - [ ] write a code generator that traverses the AST and produces bytecode
   - [ ] write the actual VM that executes these instructions

+- [ ] write a simple vs code extension for syntax highlighting
+- [ ] write a language server for linting in vs code